blocklessnetwork/blockless-docs/src/pages/functions/extensions.md

 - When you need access to resources provided by the host machine.
 - When you need to use functionality that cannot be compiled into your WASM binary.
-- When you want to leverage existing system resources or tools
+- When you want to leverage existing system resources or tools.

 ### Example